JulieNoh000/dms1_blog/posts/33_phoneprocess.md

 <br>

 **For the mobile version, I also used the blur effect to add some decoration.
-In the desktop version, I used the while hovering function for the navigation buttons, but I realized this might not work well on mobile.
-So, I created a 3D-looking button design with an animation that looks like being pressed.
-I also made the process grid scroll vertically instead of horizontally, adapting it to the mobile layout.
-The 'Go Back' button was designed with a shadow effect to give it a more dynamic look.
-I changed the bio section to be clickable, unlike in the desktop version.
-Designing for mobile required more considerations than for the desktop version.
-Through this process, I feel like I’ve improved my ability to create websites for different sizes, which was really meaningful to me.**
+In the desktop version, I used the While Hovering function for the bio page, but I realized this might not work well on mobile.
+So I used 'On Click' for that.
+I felt like using the same navigation button design for mobile version would be unattractive.
+For that reason, I created a 3D-looking button design with an animation that looks like being pressed.
+I also made the process grid scrolled vertically instead of horizontally, adapting it to the mobile layout.
+Besides, the 'Go Back' button was designed with a shadow effect to give it a more dynamic look. <br>Designing for mobile required more considerations than the desktop version.
+Through this process, I was able to improve my ability to create websites for different sizes, which is really important.**

 <br>
 <br>